Machine Learning for Science

-Machine learning methods make inferences from raw data using sophisticated algorithms and powerful computers.
+Machine learning is a branch of artificial intelligence that works by make inferences from raw data using sophisticated algorithms and powerful computers.
 For online shoppers, that means better "you might also like..." suggestions, but for scientists, machine learning tools can reveal profound insights hiding in ballooning datasets.

 With five DOE national user facilities (for nanotechnology science, high-performance computing, synchrotron x-ray research, networking and genomics) world class applied mathematics, computer and computational science, and a pool of scientific talent that has produced 13 Nobel laureates, scientific machine learning has found fertile ground at Berkeley Lab.

 Thanks to better instruments, including technologies developed at the Lab, we can see things at a microscopic and atomic scale.
 We can measure vibrations imperceptible to the human eye and capture high-resolution images of objects millions of light years away.
 But those instruments produce vastly larger datasets than ever.
 The Large Synoptic Survey Telescope (LSST) will produce 20 terabytes of data every night, about 60 petabytes over its lifetime.
 The Large Hadron Collider will have even more, with 50 petabytes in 2018 alone and 500 petabytes by 2024 (not including the 900 petabytes from past experiments).
 Conventional data analysis alone can't keep up.